tinkercademy-bootcamp/chat-project-SHREYAS131313/exercise-5/README.md

   - It is still good as you can switch between different namespaces (with) same names (for different functionalities), just by stating the path(the scopes in which it was defined) and use it freely.

 - What are the advantages and disadvantages?
+  - Advantage:It is useful,as mentioned above in big projects , which have some functionality(different) in 2 different scopes, which can be used easily by nesting(stating the scopes), it provides abstaction.
+  - Disadvantage: It can get very complex, better not have it sometimes.

 ## Introduction to Namespace